fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 -  Define sources, axes and instances.
 -  Not all values might be required by all applications.

-A couple of differences between things that use designspaces:

--  Varlib does not support anisotropic interpolations.
--  MutatorMath and Superpolator will extrapolate over the boundaries of the axes.
-Varlib can not (at the moment).
--  Varlib requires much less data to define an instance than MutatorMath.
--  The goals of Varlib and MutatorMath are different, so not all attributes are always needed.
--  Need to expand the description of FDK use of designspace files.

 The DesignSpaceDocument object can read and write ``.designspace`` data.
 It imports the axes, sources and instances to very basic **descriptor** objects that store the data in attributes.
 Data is added to the document